 - Bring your child to a cooler place indoors, an air-conditioned car, or shady area.

 - Remove your child's excess clothing.

 - Encourage your child to drink water or cool fluids containing salt and sugar, such as sports drinks.

 - Put a cool, wet cloth or cool water on your child's skin.

 - Call your doctor for advice.
-A child who is too exhausted or ill to drink might need treatment with intravenous (IV) fluids.
+A child who is too exhausted or ill to drink or who doesn't feel better within an hour might need to get intravenous (IV) fluids.

 If left untreated, heat exhaustion can develop into heatstroke, a much more serious illness.

 The most severe form of heat illness is heatstroke.
 Heatstroke is a life-threatening medical emergency.